SnehalDataAnalyst/healthcare-data-analysis/README.md

 Analysis Performed:
 The analysis focused on:

--Total patients, gender distribution, and average age -Patient count by medical condition and admission type -Total revenue and average billing per insurance provider -Top 5 doctors by patient count
+Total patients, gender distribution, and average age -Patient count by medical condition and admission type -Total revenue and average billing per insurance provider -Top 5 doctors by patient count